 Cowlitz 2 Fire & Rescue is comprised of multiple divisions that specialize in various areas of fire, EMS and rescue services.
 The Fire Chief provides overall leadership and is responsible for the effective management, coordination and service delivery of all aspects of the department.

 The divisions of Cowlitz 2 Fire & Rescue include:

 We are a fully licensed ALS Transport Agency (advanced life support- trauma verified with WA Dept of Health).
-Our career personnel use two full time ALS ambulances staffed with paramedics and EMTs.
-There are three back up ambulances available to be used by additional career and volunteer staff.
+Our career personnel use three full time ALS ambulances staffed with paramedics and EMTs.
+There are two back up ambulances available to be used by additional career and volunteer staff.

 Our ambulances are equipped with state of the art equipment and our personnel are trained on the most current pre-hospital medical protocols.
 EMS responses account for approximately 75% of the response activity by Cowlitz 2 Fire & Rescue.

 Cowlitz 2 Fire & Rescue takes the security of your medical records and private information seriously.
 It is our business to ensure that your protected health information is maintained responsibly.

 Medical records are not public information (as fire reports are), even though Cowlitz 2 Fire & Rescue is a public entity.
 Patient information is protected by the Health Insurance Portability and Accoutability Act (HIPAA).
 Our HIPAA Privacy Officer is Deputy Chief Becky Ribelin.

 To obtain a copy of your medical record, you must request it at our Headquarters Station at 701 Vine St in Kelso WA.
 You will be required to complete a Release of Medical Information Form and show picture identification.
 You may only request your own medical record, the medical record of someone for whom you are power of attorney or legal guardian, or of a deceased immediate family member.

 If you have questions about a bill you recieved for EMS transport, please contact our billing company,